-Normally, the word apostle applied to the twelve.
-Paul was not among them but he is called an apostle because he met the qualifications of being an apostle.
+Normally, the word apostle applied to the Twelve.
+Paul was not among them, but he is called an apostle because he met the qualifications of being an apostle.

-An apostle was directly commissioned by Christ, witnesses the life and resurrection of Christ, was conscious of being inspired by the Holy Spirit, and had power to perform miracles.
+An apostle was directly commissioned by Christ, witnessed the resurrection of Christ, was conscious of being inspired by the Holy Spirit and had power to perform miracles.